8th Grade

 Eighth graders can better communicate their feelings and emotions, while regulating them at an appropriate developmental level.
 They have a greater appreciation for their ability to plan, envision, and execute a complex project.

 One of the themes of the eighth grade is: What do I need to know to thrive independently?
 Students practice a variety of life skills, including cooking basics, and explore Portland using mass transit.
-Eighth-grade students are able to go on one of three Global Education trips, and the year culminates with a capstone project and graduation.
+Eighth-grade students are able to go on one of three Global Education trips, and the year culminates with a class trip and graduation.

 The Arts